 - Please beware of inflected language for example; ” He slipped a provision into the Bill” If the provision was added to the Bill using the normal procedure then ” Slipped” would be improper.

 - THE LEGAL REPORTS has a zero-tolerance policy toward plagiarism.
 Plagiarism is the practice of taking someone else’s work or ideas and passing them off as one’s own( without attribution).
 It is not acceptable to merely make modifications to another person’s wording or to duplicate the structure of their work.
 Authors must produce stories with original phrasing and structure and attribute clearly.

 Please note that your article will go through an editor for purposes of light edits intended to meet our readability standards

 HOW TO SUBMIT

-If you have an article that meets our guidelines that you would like to send to us and share your ideas with the web, please send it to the Editor of THE LEGAL REPORTS, along with the required attachments via E-mail: firstname.lastname@example.org or WHATSAPP 0709751228.
+If you have an article that meets the guidelines that you would like to send to us and share your ideas with the web, please send it to us through email; firstname.lastname@example.org, along with the required attachments.

 If you don’t hear from us within four days of sending the article, please consider it rejected.